sinusinu/vita-timer/README.md

 ![](https://raw.githubusercontent.com/sinusinu/vita-timer/master/images/3.png)

-vita-timer is a mediocre stopwatch/timer homebrew app for PS Vita.
+vita-timer is a stopwatch/timer homebrew app for PS Vita.
 Made with no particular reason other than learning about vitasdk.

-This is my first C++ program ever, so please be kind to those ugly codes written by a Java maniac.

 ## Features